mozilla/ai-guide/templates/content/image-models/index.md

 Depending on the use case, it may be best prioritize inference speed over image quality, or vice versa.

 If a model is too large to fit into GPU memory, **quantization** allows us to lower the memory requirements: If a model made up of 32-bit floats is too large, you can convert all the 32-bit floats to 16-bit floats, 8-bit floats, or even 4-bit floats.
-Downsizing floats reduces precision, but may allow models to run on less powerful hardward.
+Downsizing floats reduces precision, but may allow models to run on less powerful hardware.
 Quantization of `float32` models to `float16` reduces memory requirements considerably without appreciable reduction in image quality.

 [Tom ("TheBloke") Jobbins](https://huggingface.co/TheBloke) has released over 3000 models on Hugging Face.
 He uploads variants of popular models: quantized, fine-tuned, and with different file formats.
 He helps developers onboard into AI and run models on a wide variety of hardware.
 In August 2023, [a16z awarded Tom a grant](https://a16z.com/supporting-the-open-source-ai-community/) for his contributions to open source.